meng-ensf-607-608/llm-service/README.md

 1. **Ensure Pipenv is installed**

-    If you don't have it installed, you can install it using:
+    If you don't have it on your machine, you can install it using:
     ```sh
         pip install pipenv
     ```